regregex/OS126/README.md

   before the write, which upsets some hardware
 - OSBYTE 206 [does not affect the stability][3] of other OSBYTE calls (thanks to TobyLobster)
+- OSWRCH enters NETV with C=0 so OSBYTE 208 does not disrupt printing
 - OSFILE with A=0 (save file) reads data only from the source processor
 - File handle 0 is not valid in RFS
 - Main memory is cleared faster on power up or 'critical' BREAK